 - Saute for about 5-7 minutes or until wilted.

-- Meanwhile, whisk together the soy sauce, water or vegetable broth, sesame oil, vinegar, sugar, honey and red pepper flakes in a small dish or cup.
+- Meanwhile, whisk together the soy sauce, water or vegetable broth, sesame oil, vinegar, sugar, honey, red pepper flakes and cornstarch in a small dish or cup.

 - Combine the veggies with the noodles and pour on top the sauce.
 Stir to coat.

-- Over low heat, add the cornstarch slurry and let simmer for about 5 minutes to thicken and allow the flavors to blend.
+- Let simmer for about 5 minutes to thicken and allow the flavors to blend.

 - Taste and adjust flavors as desired, I usually add more soy sauce because I like it saucy/salty!